Designing For Accessibility

 They provide access to the web for blind or partially sighted people who use a keyboard to navigate the web independently.

 Keyboard accessibility features allow these users to navigate websites efficiently using their preferred input devices such as a head mouse, sip-and-puff device or eye tracking technology.

 Screen reader users rely on text content being read aloud through audio cues.
 When designing your website consider how it will be experienced by different types of user groups including those with impaired vision and hearing as well as those who are physically disabled.

 People who are Deaf or Hard of Hearing

-Deaf or hard-of-hearing people have different needs to those who can hear well.
-With the main one being the need for captions on audio or video content.
+Deaf or hard-of-hearing people have different needs from those who can hear well.
+The main one is the need for captions on audio or video content.

-This can be done through using an auto-captioning tool like Rev or Captionfish; having someone transcribe the content and then embed it into the site; or having a professional transcribe the content and then using that transcript for your captions.
+This can be done by using an auto-captioning tool like Rev or Captionfish; having someone transcribe the content and then embed it into the site; or having a professional transcribe the content and then use that transcript for your captions.